| Rome history | Sleeping | Contact Us |

 Rome's next international enemy was far more powerful and harder to overcome but the Romans could hardly be satisfied or indeed feel safe without ensuring dominion of the seas around Italy.
 This meant direct conflict with the city of Carthage.

-Carthage on the north coast of Africa was founded some 100 years before Rome and its power and wealth was heavily dependent on its command of trade across the Mediterranean.
+Carthage on the north coast of Africa was founded some 100 years before Rome.
+Its power and wealth was heavily dependent on its command of trade across the Mediterranean.

 The wealth and power of the two cities reached a point where their individual interests could no longer be defended by treaty and the following century witnessed three tiring and cruel wars also known as the "Punic wars".